microsoft/webvalidate/README.md

   - end test after max-errors
   - if --max-errors is exceeded, WebV will exit with non-zero exit code
   - default `10`
-- --region
+- --region string
   - REGION
   - deployment Region for logging (user defined)
   - default: `null`
 - --sleep int
+  - -l
-  - -l SLEEP
+  - SLEEP
   - number of milliseconds to sleep between requests
   - default `0`
-- --strict-json
+- --strict-json bool
+  - -j
-  - -j STRICT_JSON
+  - STRICT_JSON
   - use strict RFC rules when parsing the json
   - json property names are case sensitive
   - exceptions will occur for
     - trailing commas in json arrays
     - comments in json
   - default `false`
-- --tag
+- --tag string
   - TAG
   - user defined tag to include in logs and App Insights
     - can be used to identify location, instance, etc.
 - --timeout int
+  - -t
-  - -T TIMEOUT
+  - TIMEOUT
   - HTTP request timeout in seconds
   - default `30 sec`
-- --verbose
+- --verbose bool
   - VERBOSE
   - log 200 and 300 results as well as errors
   - default `true`
-- --verbose-errors
+- --verbose-errors bool
   - VERBOSE_ERRORS
   - display validation error messages
   - default `false`